honeypieio/shrubcoop.org/content/introducing-the-welfare-working-group.md

 Contact: [eleanor@shrubcoop.org](mailto:eleanor@shrubcoop.org)

+**Corran:**

+Corran is our newest member - photo and bio to come shortly!

+Contact: corran@shrubcoop.org

 Once again, we’d love to hear from anyone who is interested in joining!
 Please contact any of the people above or email [welfare@shrubcoop.org](mailto:welfare@shrubcoop.org) if you’re interested.